The VP8 Codec

 However, Google’s buying out On2 Technologies in 2010 brought significant changes to the adoption of VP8.
 Google released the codec as free and made it the default codec for its popular video sharing platform, YouTube.
 This move significantly increased the adoption of VP8, as it became the standard codec for web video streaming.

-See also madVR
+See also Heifimageextension

 Google also developed an optimized version of the VP8 codec, known as WebM.
 WebM used the VP8 codec for video and the Vorbis codec for audio, providing an open and royalty-free video format that was compatible with modern web browsers.